sikopet/blog/posts/linux-big-picture.md

     implementation of memory address map)

 System calls and pseudodevices
+* *syscalls*
-* *syscalls* - feature of kernel for user processes to perform specific tasks (ex. opening, reading and writing files)
+ * feature of kernel allowing user processes to request specific actions (ex. opening, reading and writing files)
+ * the kernel's API
-* syscall is an interaction between a process and the kernel
+ * interactions between a process and the kernel
 * all user processes (except for init) start as a result of `fork()` usually followed by `exec()`, ex.: